 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
 The proprietary fund financial statements provide separate information for the SACC program and when combined are considered to be a major fund (Business -Type Activities) of the District.
 Conversely, the internal service funds are combined into a single, aggregated presentation in the proprietary fund financial statements.
-The basic proprietary fund financial statements can be found on pages 22 - 24 of this report.
+The basic proprietary fund financial statements can be found on pages 24-26 of this report.

 Fiduciary funds.
 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the programs of the District.
-The basic fiduciary fund financial statements can be found on pages 25 - 26 of this report.
+The District early implemented GASB 84, Fiduciary Activities.
+Former fiduciary funds were reclassified as special revenue funds.
+Currently the District does not operate any fiduciary funds.

 Notes to the financial statements: The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 27 - 58 of this report.
+The notes to the financial statements can be found on pages 27-58 of this report.